 Stick on a wiggly eye above the mouth.
 Make sure you have enough room for the nose!

-Wad up some of the tissue paper and glue with the glue stick to make the hair.
+Wad up some tissue paper and glue with the glue stick to make the hair.

-If your kids want to learn how to juggle to, a great book is The Great Juggling Kit by Stuart Ashman, It comes with three balls to learn with.
+If your kids want to learn how to juggle, a great book is The Great Juggling Kit by Stuart Ashman, It comes with three balls to learn with.